luisfernandezbr/agent.v3/_docs/architecture.md

 We also want to link emails used in commits and integration user accounts.
 These could be available in different ways.

-For example, in gitlab enterprise it is possible to the the email list for each user.
-In taht case we pass a special integration commitusers.CommitUser struct from integration into agent.
+For example, in gitlab enterprise it is possible to the email list for each user.
+In that case we pass a special integration commitusers.CommitUser struct from integration into agent.

 ```
 type CommitUser struct {